This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 6 step by step photos showing how to make unstuffed peppers

-Once you’ve fried off the beef, just stir in tomato paste, then add beef stock, chopped tomatoes and spices/seasoning.
+Once you’ve fried the beef, just stir in tomato paste, then add beef stock, chopped tomatoes and some simple store-bought spices/seasoning.

-The beauty of this dish is you cook the rice in with everything else.
-Not only does this fit neatly into the ‘one pot’ theme, but it then also allows the rice to soak in all those gorgeous flavours as it cooks.
+The beauty of this dish is that the rice cooks right in with everything else.
+Not only does this keep it a true one-pot meal, but it also lets the rice soak up all those gorgeous flavours as it cooks.

 Once the rice has cooked, you could serve it up from there, but what’s a stuffed pepper (or unstuffed pepper in this case) without copious amounts of cheese?
 Here I sprinkle over mozzarella and cheddar, then pop the whole thing under the grill until the cheese has melted.